pdinkins/cpp/README.md

 # C++
-Files and examples for COP 2000.001 summer class
+Files and examples for CPP